munckymagik/x86-assembly-tutorial/README.md

 pushl %ebp
 ```

-This line saves the address of the calling function's base pointer so it can be restored later when we return. `pushl` copies the current value of `%ebp` onto the top of the stack, then updates the address in `%esp` by the size of `%ebp` so it continues to point to the top of the stack.
+This line saves the address of the calling function's base pointer so it can be restored later when we return. `pushl` copies the current value of `%ebp` onto the top of the stack, then updates the address in `%esp` by the size of `%ebp`, so it continues to point to the top of the stack.
 Because we are in 32-bit mode the size of `%ebp` will be 4 bytes and so `%esp` will be changed by 4.

 ```s
   movl %esp, %ebp